 The French Protectorate (1863-1953)

-In 1941, after nearly 80 years of French rule over Indochina, France placed Prince Norodom Sihanouk on the Cambodian throne.
+In 1941, the French protectorate placed Prince Norodom Sihanouk on the Cambodian throne.
 King Norodom Sihanouk dissolved the national parliament in January 1953, declared martial law and worked to gain international support for his country's independence.
 Cambodia was proclaimed on independent in 1953 and recognised by the Geneva Conference of May 1954.

 Cambodian Independent Rule (1953-1975)